 ab (abstract block)

-abstract block.
+Named after TEI ab, an abstract block.
 This element

 is an analogue for a paragraph or a list item.
 It is permitted to contain any mixed

 content or any block-level item (and not only the other abstract generics, but any